 CSUSB.
 The integrity of this academic institution and the quality of the education provided in its degree programs are based on the principle of academic honesty.
 Academic dishonesty is an especially serious offense.
-Plagiarism, cheating, collusion, fabrication and purchasing or accessing test banks are viewed as direct violations of the Student Code of Conduct, Code of Conduct, Code of Co
+Plagiarism, cheating, collusion, fabrication and purchasing or accessing test banks are viewed as direct violations of the Student Code of Conduct, Code of Conduct.